shwetasshinde24/Panoply/index.md

 ## Before we begin with Panoply

-Panoply is implemented on top of the Intel SDK 1.5 Open Source Beta shipped for Linux Kernel v3.13.
+Panoply is implemented on top of the Intel SDK 1.6 shipped for Linux Kernel v3.13.
 Panoply  comprises of a set of API libraries and build extensions.
 Before you start using Panoply, you should setup a stable Intel SDK developement environment.
 Then you can quickly test the Panoply applications.
 Please follow the instructions below, if you are starting from a fresh non-SGX environment.
 If you have an existing SGX developement environment, then proceed directly to the [demo](https://shwetasshinde24.github.io/Panoply/#panoply-demo) instructions.

 The Linux SGX developer environment comprises of hardware with SGX support, bios support for SGX, the SGX driver, the SGX SDK, and the SGX Platform Software.
-Out of these, the hardware support epends on your processor and the BIOS support is provided by the vendor.
+Out of these, the hardware support depends on your processor and the BIOS support is provided by the vendor.
 The SGX driver, SDK and PSW are provided by Intel.

 ### Hardware Support and BIOS Settings

 * Check if your machine is listed in the following list of hardware which supports Intel SGX [https://github.com/ayeks/SGX-hardware](https://github.com/ayeks/SGX-hardware)

-* Ensure that you have enables SGX support in your BIOS.
+* Ensure that you have enabled SGX support in your BIOS.

 * Run the test-sgx.c code from [https://github.com/ayeks/SGX-hardware](https://github.com/ayeks/SGX-hardware) to quickly  check if  SGX is available for your CPU and enabled in BIOS.